Uptown Records

 By 1990, 20-year-old Sean "Puffy" Combs began an internship at Uptown.
 Combs worked with newly signed acts Jodeci, Father MC, and Mary J. Blige, who altogether placed a number of singles on the R&B chart.
 Marking a fusion of hip hop and R&B was Mary J. Blige's debut album What's the 411?, released in July 1992, whereby she was dubbed the Queen of Hip Hop Soul.
 Led by her single "You Remind Me", it was certified three times platinum, honoring three million copies sold.

 In 1991, Harrell was executive producer of the comedy film Strictly Business, starring Tommy Davidson and Halle Berry, as well as its soundtrack.
 The following year, Harrell and MCA reached a multimedia deal that eventuated in development of FOX's hit television series New York Undercover—a police drama originally named Uptown Undercover—which aired from 1994 to 1998.
 The record label itself was renamed Uptown Enterprises.
 By 1993, it was the leading urban label.

 In February 1993, the MTV Unplugged live, acoustic series featured Jodeci, Father MC, Mary J. Blige, Christopher Williams, and Heavy D, resulting in release of Uptown Unplugged as both album and home video.
-A resulting single, Jodeci's live cover of Stevie Wonder's "Lately" peaked at #1 on the R&B chart and #4 on the pop singles chart, the Billboard Hot 100.
+A resulting single, Jodeci's live cover of Stevie Wonder's "Lately" peaked at No. 1 on the R&B chart and No. 4 on the Billboard Hot 100.
 Later in 1993, Uptown released the soundtrack to the hip-hop film Who's the Man?.
-Closing 1993, Uptown released Jodeci's second album, Diary of a Mad Band.
+Uptown also released Jodeci's second album, Diary of a Mad Band.